Early Years Forum - Organisations

 • Agree that their child can be referred and that information can be shared between professionals.

-• Share their views and preferences in writing if possible by using the Parent/ Carer comments form.
+• Share their views and preferences, in writing if possible, using the Parent/ Carer comments form.

-What support is available for private and voluntary early years settings and childminders ?
+What support is available for early years settings and childminders ?

 What happens next?